-Any person may report possible Prohibited Conduct to the Title IX Coordinator or Deputy in person, by mail, by telephone, by email or on-line through Maxient.
+Any person may report possible Prohibited Conduct to the Title IX Coordinator or Deputy in person, by mail, by telephone, by email, or online at hartford.edu/about/policies/title-ix or hartford.ethicspoint.com.
 The Title IX Coordinator or Deputy will promptly contact the Complainant to discuss the availability of Supportive Measures (see Section X) and to explain the process for filing a Formal Complaint.

 Complainants are encouraged, but not required, to proceed with a Formal Complaint.
 If the Complainant desires to proceed with a Formal Complaint, the Title IX Coordinator or designee will begin the Formal Complaint Processes (see Section XI).
 If the Complainant decides not to submit a Formal Complaint, the Title IX Coordinator or designee may sign a Formal Complaint when the Title IX Coordinator deems doing so is necessary to address the possible Prohibited Conduct, including in order to provide a safe and nondiscriminatory environment for all members of the University of Hartford's community.
 In deciding whether to sign a Complaint if the Complainant elects not to do so, the Title IX Coordinator or designee may, but is not required to, consider factors such as whether the conduct alleged included threats, violence, serial predation, or weapons.
 A Complainant is not required to submit a Formal Complaint in order to receive Supportive Measures.